About the Migraine Art Digital Project

-The aim of this project is to catalogue, digitally scan, and make publicly available online for the first time the entire Migraine Art Collection of over 550 original pieces of artwork held by Migraine Action.
+In 2016 the Migraine Art Project catalogued, digitally scanned, and made publicly available online for the first time the entire Migraine Art Collection of over 550 original pieces of artwork held by Migraine Action.

 The project was led by medical historian Katherine Foxhall, then based at the University of Leicester, to make this important archive of migraine experience accessible to the public.